KippAD/portfolio-project-3/README.md

 #### **Resolved**

 **Clearing Terminal**
 An issue that was particularly difficult to resolve in the beginning of Heroku was related to clearing the terminal.
-Using the OS module there is a function to clear the terminal, however this is seemingly limited to the viewport size of the terminal itself and therefore with larger amounts of content that would exceed the terminal height, the function would not fully clear the terminal.
+Using the OS module there is a function to clear the terminal, however this is seemingly limited to the viewport size of the terminal itself and therefore with larger amounts of content that would exceed the terminal height, the function would not fully clear all content.
 Eventually a solution was found thanks to Helena, a fellow student on slack.

 <img  src="assets/readme-images/slack-solution.png" width="60%">